-Vehicles completed under an approved SES must be fabricated in accordance with the design, materials, and processes described in the SES.
+Vehicles must be fabricated in accordance with the design, materials, and processes described in the SES.

 F.3 TUBING AND MATERIAL

 F.3.1 Dimensions and Tolerance

 - a.
 Diameter and Wall Thickness values provided in this Section F.3 are based on dimensions for commonly available tubing. - b.
 Tolerance on the Tubing Dimensions is allowed and is addressed in the SES.